The Promise (musical): Synopsis of The Promise (Currently running every Fall season)

-Jesus and his disciples make his Triumphal Entry into Jerusalem as the crowds celebrate and lay palm branches before him ("We Cry Hosanna, Lord").
+Jesus and his disciples make his Triumphal Entry into Jerusalem as the crowds celebrate and lay palm branches before him ("Hoshianah"§).
 When Jesus arrives at the Temple, he finds money changers selling animals for temple sacrifices, turning the Temple into a place of business.
 He angrily overturns their tables and confronts Caiaphas, the High priest ("My Father's Temple"§).

 Jesus and His disciples meet in an upper room to celebrate the Passover, and he gives them some of his final teachings, assuring them that His spirit and His peace will always be with them ("Shalom").
 Judas leaves the table to betray Jesus to the priests and Pharisees.
 Jesus predicts that all his disciples will fall away, but Peter insists that he will never leave Jesus.
 Jesus warns him that before the rooster crows, he will deny Jesus three times.
 Jesus and the rest of His disciples go into the Garden of Gethsemane to pray ("He Is Jehovah" (reprise)).
 The disciples fall asleep.
 Jesus begs God to take away the suffering he will endure, but then asks that God's will be done so that God may be glorified ("Glorify Your Son"§).
 The disciples awaken as Judas returns with some Roman soldiers.
 Judas betrays Jesus with a kiss, and the soldiers arrest him and lead him away.